sparklabnyc/sparklabnyc.github.io/website.md

 ## About me
 ###
-I am an environmental epidemiologist and physicist who has diverse experience in large-scale multi-disciplinary quantitative research focused on climate change, public health and equity.
+I am an environmental epidemiologist and physicist whose quantitative research is focused on climate change, public health and equity.

 I am a tenure-track Assistant Professor of [Environmental Health Sciences](https://www.publichealth.columbia.edu/profile/robbie-m-parks-phd) at Columbia University's Mailman School of Public Health and an [NIH NIEHS K99/R00 Fellow](https://tools.niehs.nih.gov/portfolio/index.cfm/portfolio/searchResults/grant_number/R00).
+Several of my lab's papers have been NIEHS papers of the year and month.

-I teach the graduate course Atmospheric and Climate Science for Public Health at Columbia University.
+I teach the graduate courses (i) Atmospheric and Climate Science for Public Health, and (ii) Advanced Analytic Methods in Environmental Health Sciences at Columbia University.
 I am also the Lead Instructor of the Columbia University SHARP Course [Bayesian Modeling for Environmental Health](https://www.publichealth.columbia.edu/research/programs/precision-prevention/sharp-training-program/bayesian-modeling).
-I supervise several post-doctoral fellows, PhD students, and Master’s students.
+I supervise several post-doctoral fellows, PhD students, Master's students, and undergraduate students.

-I was a Columbia University [Earth Institute/Climate School Post-doctoral Fellow](https://www.climate.columbia.edu/postdoctoral-research-program) from 2019 to 2022 with Prof. [Marianthi-Anna Kioumourtzoglou](https://www.publichealth.columbia.edu/profile/marianthi-anna-kioumourtzoglou), completed my PhD at the School of Public Health at Imperial College London with Profs.
+I was a Columbia University [Earth Institute/Climate School Post-doctoral Fellow](https://www.climate.columbia.edu/postdoctoral-research-program) from 2019 to 2022 with Prof. [Marianthi-Anna Kioumourtzoglou](https://vivo.brown.edu/display/mkioumou), completed my PhD at the School of Public Health at Imperial College London with Profs.
 [Majid Ezzati](https://www.imperial.ac.uk/people/majid.ezzati) and [Ralf Toumi](http://www.sp.ph.imperial.ac.uk/~rtoumi/) in 2019, and graduated with a BA/MA (Oxon) in Physics from [Keble College, University of Oxford](https://www.keble.ox.ac.uk/).

-I am proudly both a first-gen academic and an [Agents of Change in Environmental Justice Senior Fellow](https://agentsofchangeinej.org/).
+I am proudly both a first-gen academic, of Filipino heritage, and an [Agents of Change in Environmental Justice Senior Fellow](https://agentsofchangeinej.org/).

 ![headshot](../media/headshot/Robbie_Parks_2025_small.jpg)